cockroachdb/docs/src/current/_includes/v24.3/ui/database-details-page.md

 #### Search and filter tables

-By default, Tables List Tab shows all tables in a selected database.
+By default, the Tables List Tab shows all tables in a selected database.

 To search for specific databases, use the search field above the table: